About 15 years ago, this article was titled, “Does Your School Have a eNewsletter?”

 Today, organizations are using their eNewsletter differently, showing a photo associated with a headline and a “teaser” of an article, and a link to where the rest of the story can be found.
 For your school, that place should be your school’s Web site.

-The iZine, however, is an “Internet Magazine.”
+Then there’s the iZine, or “Internet Magazine.”
 It’s the evolution of newsletter, as magazines are published either monthly or weekly.
-Rather than scrolling through a sea of text and featuring 10 or 12 stories that occurred over the past few months or weeks, it can have a fewer number of “teaser” stories that makes the information easier to review since time is at a premium these days.
+Rather than scrolling through a sea of text and featuring 10 or 12 stories that occurred over the past few months or weeks, it can have a fewer number of “teaser” stories that makes the information easier to review.

 The other subtle difference of a “magazine” vs. a “newsletter” is the newsletter infers that it contains “news.”
 “Featured stories” and “items of interest” are more in line with what a magazine does.
 You might even have a sponsor that could underwrite the cost, and offer a small ad that connects back to their Web site.
 Magazines have that; newsletters may not.